ietf-wg-cellar/matroska-specification/diagram.md

 ```
 Figure: Representation of the `Chapters Element` and a selection of its `Descendant Elements`.

-`Cluster Elements` contain the content for each track, e.g. video frames.
+`Cluster Elements` contain the content for each track, e.g., video frames.
 A Matroska file
 **SHOULD** contain at least one `Cluster Element`.
 The `Cluster Element` helps to break up
 `SimpleBlock` or `BlockGroup Elements` and helps with seeking and error protection.
 It is **RECOMMENDED** that the size of each individual `Cluster Element` be limited to store